-- Event objects may now be [1] Java Records - Event Handler services may now use Single-Level Wildcards on page 13 when registering to receive event data. - The TYPED_EVENT_HISTORY service property can be used to request that historical events are delivered to newly registered event handler services. - Unhandled event handler services may now use TYPED_EVENT_TOPICS and TYPED_EVENT_FILTER service properties to filter the events that they receive. - A TypedEventPublisher object can be created to optimise sending repeated events to the same topic. - The TypedEventMonitor service can be requested to provide only historical events, terminating the event stream once all historical data has been replayed. - Historical event storage can now be configured at runtime on a per-topic basis using the TypedE-ventMonitor.
+- Event objects may now be [1] Java Records - Event Handler services may now use Single-Level Wildcards on page 13 when registering to receive event data. - The TYPED\EVENT\HISTORY service property can be used to request that historical events are delivered to newly registered event handler services. - Unhandled event handler services may now use TYPED\EVENT\TOPICS and TYPED\EVENT\FILTER service properties to filter the events that they receive. - A TypedEventPublisher object can be created to optimise sending repeated events to the same topic. - The TypedEventMonitor service can be requested to provide only historical events, terminating the event stream once all historical data has been replayed.